zio/zio/docs/datatypes/contextual/index.md

 ## Contextual Data Types

 Defining service in ZIO is not very different from object-oriented style, it has the same principle; coding to an interface, not an implementation.
-But the way ZIO encourages us to implement this principle differs somewhat from the object-oriented style.
+But the way ZIO encourages us to implement this principle by using _Module Pattern_ which doesn't very differ from the object-oriented style.

-ZIO encourages us to write service with _Module Pattern_.
-Before diving into introducing this technique, let's get to know more about ZIO contextual types.
-ZIO have two data type that plays a key role in writing ZIO services using Module Pattern:
+ZIO have two data type that plays a key role in writing ZIO services using _Module Pattern_:

-1. ZLayer
-2. Has
+1. Has

-Let's review each of them.

-### ZLayer
+2. ZLayer

-`ZLayer[-RIn, +E, +ROut]` is a recipe to build an environment of type `ROut`, starting from a value `RIn`, and possibly producing an error `E` during creation.

-We can compose `layerA` and `layerB` _horizontally_ to build a layer that has the requirements of both layers, to provide the capabilities of both layers, through `layerA ++ layerB`

-We can also compose layers _vertically_, meaning the output of one layer is used as input for the subsequent layer to build the next layer, resulting in one layer with the requirement of the first, and the output of the second layer: `layerA >>> layerB`.
-When doing this, the first layer must output all the services required by the second layer, but we can defer creating some of these services and require them as part of the input of the final layer using [`ZLayer.identity`][ZLayer.identity].
+So, before diving into the _Module Patter_, We need to learn more about ZIO Contextual Data Types.
+Let's review each of them:

 ### Has

 `Has[A]` represents a dependency on a service of type `A`, e.g. Has[Logging].
 Some components in an application might depend upon more than one service.

 ZIO wrap services with `Has` data type to: